inBeat/inbeat-website/content/top-influencers/instagram/italy/rome/_index.md

 ---
-title: Top 10 Instagram Influencers In Rome In 2023
+title: Top 10 Instagram Influencers In Rome In 2024
 description: >-
-  Find top Instagram influencers in Rome in 2023.
-Most popular hashtags: #nature #travel #milano.
+  Find top Instagram influencers in Rome in 2024.
+Most popular hashtags: #roma #rome #italy #italia.
 platform: Instagram
-hits: 980
+hits: 1084
-text_top: Discover the most popular Instagram profiles on inBeat.
+text_top: Analyze the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat has 980 Instagram influencers like this in Rome, Italy for you to work with.
+text_bottom: inBeat aggregates 1084 Instagram influencers like this in Rome, Italy for you to pitch.
 profiles:
   - username: "camillafalsini"
     fullname: >-